 Most scientific papers more or less follow a process that begins with the identification of a problem and ends with a “solution” or a keener understanding of what the problem is.
 Between the identification of the problem and potential solutions, there's a rigorous process that must be followed.

-This includes providing background and context of the problem, methods to investigate and test it, and describe its wider significance.
+This includes providing background and context of the problem, methods to investigate and test it and describe its wider significance.

 As a result, a very rigid structure was developed to write a scientific paper.
 This is called IMRaD, which stands for Introduction, Methods, Research, and Discussion.
+How well your paper turns out depends on how successful you are in following this IMRaD process and structure.

 Steps to writing your scientific paper

+The steps to writing a scientific paper include 1.
+Choosing a topic based on valid research; 2.
+Narrowing down the topic; 3.
+Formulating hypotheses or research statements; 4.
+Doing a thorough literature review; and 5.
 Writing a scientific paper is crucial for students and scholars at various stages of their careers or academic lives.
 For researchers or scientists to remain relevant in their scientific field, get promotions, or even win grant funding, they need to be continually publishing scientific articles or scientific papers.

 Scientific papers are necessary for a wide range of fields.
 And each field has its unique methods of publishing these types of reports.
 Nonetheless, there are universal principles to universal principles that can be followed to successfully publish scientific articles.
 And this is what we focus on in this piece.